Guppy16/my-web-app/README.md

   - Links to articles that I like.
 Maybe do some LDA/AI to find what I like
 - /Memes
   - Ideas for e.g. Memes/Vine/TikTok type stuff
-- /InterviewQues or /NoiceQuestions
-  - Question bank of interview/ problem solving/noice style questions
 - /OctoPi
   - Live view of current 3D print
   - Timelapses of noice prints
-- /MagicMirror
-  - Webpage I would show if I had a magic mirror
 - repl.guppy.ml
   - Showcase smth cool related to a repl project?
 - Separate page written on python